RobertDacian/RobertDacian/README.md

 ### Few of my projects

-** Rainy Days **
+**Rainy Days**
-* Rainy Days it's an e-commerce school project.
+Rainy Days it's an e-commerce school project.
 The project includes strategy, planning, design, and development.

-The project is built using  HTML5, CSS3, and JavaScript API calls.*
+Included in the project:
+*HTML5
+*CSS3
+*JavaScript API calls